College System & SBCTC Facts and Resources

 Connect to one of Washington state's 34 community and technical colleges.

-In the nearly 100 years since Washington's first community college was founded, the system has evolved to serve its communities.
+In the over 100 years since Washington's first community college was founded, the system has evolved to serve its communities.
 Read about our history.